 In this song the Jaybird Vista give a little more prominence to the bass.
 They accompany the song very well, but when they reach the chorus they are too uncontrolled and take away all the protagonism of the artist's voice.

 "Given to Fly" by Pearl Jam is a difficult song overall for headphones.
 The lyrics lose a lot of prominence under the melody and it's not easy to hear Eddie Vedder clearly.

 It's something I get with the Sony WH-1000XM2, which have much larger drivers.
 The Bose however do not get that balance and the lyrics are somewhat masked under McCready's guitar.

-My litmus test with any sound equipment is always the fragment “O Fortuna” from “Carmina Burana”.
-In this opera we have a very wide dynamic range with great musical accompaniment with huge timpani.
-Soprano voices are very sharp and often escape or become stuffy with each other due to poor driver quality.
+My litmus test with any sound equipment is always the fragment "O Fortuna" of "Carmina Burana".
+In this opera we have a very wide dynamic range with a huge musical accompaniment with huge timpani.
+The soprano voices are very high-pitched and often leak out or are jammed together due to poor driver quality.